CarlosIMartin/AgileEngineFrontend/README.md

 ## Run the application

-1. Navigate to `./agile-engine-frontend` directory with your terminal.
+1. Navigate to the main directory of the application with your terminal.
 2. Execute the following commands: `yarn install` and then `yarn start` (make sure to have yarn installed globally)

 ## Details